EXP-code/EXP-docs/intro/overview.rst

 A simple pyEXP illustration
 ===========================

+.. index:: pair: pyEXP; simple example

-We anticipate that most users will be interested in using pyEXP in their n-body analysis workflow.
+We anticipate that most users will be interested in using pyEXP in their N-body analysis workflow.
 In order to show you what pyEXP brings to the table, we'll walk you through an example of a simulation analysis.